What Does it Mean to Trim Your Natural Hair?

 Step 4: Identify hair that should be trimmed

-- With your fine-tooth comb at the ends of your hair, place your forefinger and middle finger in between the ends.
+- With your g at the ends of your hair, place your forefinger and middle finger in between the ends.
 Then gently remove the fine-tooth comb.

 Step 5: Trim off split ends

-- With your fingers pointing upwards in a straight position, use your hair shears to trim off the ends.
-Make sure you make a mental note of the length of hair you trimmed off.
-If you trimmed a quarter off, make sure you do the same for the rest of the hair.
+- With your fingers pointing straight up, use hair shears to trim the ends.
+Make a mental note of the length of hair you trimmed off.
+If you trimmed a quarter of an inch, repeat the same for the rest of the hair.

-- Repeat the process for the other sections of hair and voila!
+- Repeat the process for the other sections of your hair and voila!
 You have successfully trimmed your hair.
-Make sure you moisturize after trimming so your hair can stay hydrated.
+Make sure to moisturize afterward to keep your hair hydrated.

 If you want to learn more about trimming your natural hair at home, check out this helpful YouTube video tutorial by Naptural85.
 She demonstrated the steps mentioned in this article.